How to create a strong LinkedIn profile for engineers and manufacturing specialists

 This guide covers:

-• how to optimise your LinkedIn profile for engineering and manufacturing
+• how to optimize your LinkedIn profile for engineering and manufacturing roles

 • what recruiters actually look for